intel-hpdd/VagrantFiles/README.md

 **Warning**: there's an unresolved bug which causes guest CentOS 7 to kernel panic in VirtualBox 6.0.14 on modern Windows 10.
 Hence the requirement of VirtualBox 6.0.6.
 [Details](https://forums.virtualbox.org/viewtopic.php?f=3&t=94358&sid=121c40fa78668a52835a3ce56b63f389&start=15#p457443).

-1. Make sure your VirtualBox has Extension Package installed.
-Chocolatey should install it by default, but in case it doesn't, install it manually.

 **Further notes**: VirtualBox Extensions 6.0.6 can't be built for CentOS 7.
 [Details](https://forums.virtualbox.org/viewtopic.php?f=3&t=94777
 ).
 It's fixed even further upstream (maybe 6.0.14 or later).
 This means you won't be able to use CentOS in VirtualBox as a development environment (screen resolution, shared folders and other features don't work).
 Workaround is to use VMWare Player, which is also available on Chocolatey.